 How to counter culture clash: Talk to everyone.
 We’re all human after all.

-Kiwis wear shorts to work.
-Well… some of them.
-Dress code is company and industry dependent, but typically more casual than in the UK.
+Corporate dress code is company and industry dependent, but typically more casual than in the UK.
 Outside of work, locals wear a lot of black, and tend not to ‘dress up’ for clubbing or parties.

 How to counter culture clash: Get advice about dress code before starting your new job.
 If attending a special event, ask the host, but in many cases casual will be fine.